Gromov-Witten invariants of $\mathrm{Sym}^d\mathbb{P}^r$

+\begin{rem} In Theorem \ref{thm:MirrorTheorem} and Corollary \ref{cor:IandJ}, $I_{\Sym^d\P^r}$ is only defined up to first order in $\mathbf{x}$ --- it would be very desirable to generalize this mirror theorem so that it involves a power series $I'$ with arbitrary powers of $\mathbf{x}$.
+The primary obstacle is that one must first \textit{produce} such a power series --- and then check that it satisfies the conditions of Theorem \ref{thm:ConeCharacterization}.
+The power series \eqref{eq:IDef} was produced after much computer experimentation, and we were unable to generalize it to arbitrary order in $\mathbf{x}$.
+Furthermore, the combinatorics required to prove that $I_{\Sym^d\P^r}$ satisfies the conditions of Theorem \ref{thm:ConeCharacterization} are extremely complicated, and we were only able to establish them conditional upon the conjectural combinatorial identities in Section \ref{sec:Appendix}.
+While there are some systematic methods for producing such ``$I$-functions'' (e.g. \cite{CiocanFontanineKim2013Big}), applying these methods to $\Sym^d\P^r$ (or any nonabelian orbifold) results in the \textit{zeroth} order truncation of $I_{\Sym^d\P^r}$ in $\mathbf{x}$, losing \emph{all} combinatorial structure. \end{rem}

-We have two motivations for working with $\Sym^d\P^r$, besides the fact that it is a relatively concrete nontoric and nonabelian orbifold. \begin{enumerate} \item \textit{The crepant resolution conjecture.} Following physical predictions, Ruan \cite{Ruan2006}, Bryan-Graber \cite{BryanGraber2009}, and Coates-Iritani-Tseng \cite{CoatesIritaniTseng2009} made a conjecture relating the Gromov-Witten invariants of an orbifold $X$ to those of a crepant resolution of its coarse moduli space.
+We have three motivations for working with $\Sym^d\P^r$. \begin{itemize} \item $\Sym^d\P^r$ is very concrete, and is therefore a good starting point for studying both non-toric and non-abelian behavior.
+While the natural $(\C^*)^{r+1}$-action has infinitely many orbits, it also has finitely many fixed points; in this sense $\Sym^d\P^r$ is not too much more complicated than a toric variety.
+On the other hand, it is complicated enough that studying its Gromov-Witten invariants requires various new methods, which we expect to be useful for studying the Gromov-Witten theory of other non-toric and non-abelian \item \textit{The crepant resolution conjecture.} Following physical predictions, Ruan \cite{Ruan2006}, Bryan-Graber \cite{BryanGraber2009}, and Coates-Iritani-Tseng \cite{CoatesIritaniTseng2009} made a conjecture relating the Gromov-Witten invariants of an orbifold $X$ to those of a crepant resolution of its coarse moduli space.